 Record voice samples to create a custom voice

-Creating a high-quality production custom voice from scratch is not a casual undertaking.
-The central component of a custom voice is a large collection of audio samples of human speech.
+Creating a high-quality production custom neural voice from scratch isn't a casual undertaking.
+The central component of a custom neural voice is a large collection of audio samples of human speech.
 It's vital that these audio recordings be of high quality.
-Choose a voice talent who has experience making these kinds of recordings, and have them recorded by a competent recording engineer using professional equipment.
+Choose a voice talent who has experience making these kinds of recordings, and have them recorded by a recording engineer using professional equipment.

 Many small but important details go into creating a professional voice recording.
 This guide is a roadmap for a process that will help you get good, consistent results.